CurtisMac/webbuilderz/src/data/content/legal/privacy-policy.md

 Data controller(s)

-\[IF ONLY ONE ENTITY:] \[LEGAL ENTITY NAME] is the controller and responsible for your personal data (collectively referred to as \["COMPANY"], "we", "us" or "our" in this privacy notice).
-Our contact details are \[INSERT REGISTERED ADDRESS, EMAIL ADDRESS, POSTAL ADDRESS [AND TELEPHONE NUMBER].
-For all data matters contact \[DATA PROTECTION OFFICER/OUR DATA REPRESENTATIVE] on \[insert contact details].]
+"Curtis MacLeod DBA WebBuilderz" is the controller and responsible for your personal data (collectively referred to as WebBuilderz, "we", "us" or "our" in this privacy notice).
+For all data matters contact us on privacy@webbuilderz.io.

-OR

-\[IF SEVERAL ENTITIES PART OF A GROUP:] \[COMPANY] is made up of different legal entities, details of which can be found here \[INSERT LINK].
-This privacy notice is issued on behalf of the \[COMPANY] Group so when we mention \["COMPANY"], "we", "us" or "our" in this privacy notice, we are referring to the relevant company in the \[COMPANY] Group responsible for processing your data. \[WE WILL LET YOU KNOW WHICH ENTITY WILL BE THE CONTROLLER FOR YOUR DATA WHEN YOU PURCHASE A PRODUCT OR SERVICE WITH US.]
-For all data matters contact \[DATA PROTECTION OFFICER/OUR DATA REPRESENTATIVE] on \[insert contact details].

-\[LEGAL ENTITY NAME] is the controller and responsible for this website.
+Curtis MacLeod DBA WebBuilderz is the controller and responsible for this website.

 Third-party links outside of our control